StarleyDev/server-node-for-app/README.md

-# Server NodeJs for Angular with SQLite e SqlServer database
+# Server NodeJs for Angular with SQLite e SqlServer database ( PWA )

 This backend makes queries via using method API POST.